 32. Input tax incurred can be claimed if the recipient is a registered person.
 The recipient must hold a tax invoice in respect of a supply of goods or services.
 There are two types of tax invoices i.e. simplified tax invoice and full tax invoice.
-A simplified tax invoice is only valid for claiming of input tax if the consideration for the standard rated supply does not exceed RM500 (GST RM30).
-If the consideration is more than RM500, the recipient must hold a full tax invoice.
+A simplified tax invoice is only valid for claiming of input tax if the tax amount does not exceed RM30.
+If the tax amount is more than RM30, the recipient has to request the supplier to include his name and address on the invoice.

 33. A full tax invoice must be issued under the name of the registered person to be eligible for input tax credit.
-A tax invoice issued under the name of any person other than the registered person will not be eligible for input tax credit.
+A tax invoice issued under the name of any person other than the registered person will not be eligible for input tax credit except for mobile phone bill expenses used for business purposes.
+A registered person can use the mobile phone bill expenses invoice billed to his employee for claiming input tax as long as the expenses are reimbursed and accounted as business expenses.
 The GST amount should be shown on the tax invoice; otherwise the registered person is not allowed to claim input tax using the tax invoice.

 Mr. Hwang, a manager with Kaya Sdn.
 Bhd, entertains his clients for dinner at a restaurant to promote the company's new product.
-In claiming input tax, the bill/invoice should be in the name of Kaya Sdn.
+In claiming input tax, the bill / invoice should be in the name of Kaya Sdn.
 Bhd. and not under Mr. Hwang's personal name.